amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

-TO W. E. B. Duboisó SCHOLAR
+TO W. E. B. Dubois‚Äî SCHOLAR

-Grandly isolate as the god of day ó
+Grandly isolate as the god of day ‚Äî
 Blazing an orbit through the dank and gloom
 Of misty morning, far and fair you loom,
-Flooding the dimness with your golden ray, ó
-Cheering the mantled on the thorn-set way,
+Flooding the dimness with your golden ray, ‚Äî Cheering the mantled on the thorn-set way,
 Teaching of Faith and Hope o'er the tomb.
 Where both, though buried, spring to newer bloom-